FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 }
 ```

 The second application is the Apache Airflow, which controls the engineering processes in the project.
-This application accessible through the port 8080, where the host can be found in the *IPv4Address*-field of the **data-engineering** container.
+This application is accessible through the 8080 port, where the host can be found in the *IPv4Address*-field of the **data-engineering** container.
 In this case, the Apache Airflow application can be access by opening your favorite browser on the URL [http://172.28.1.1:8080/](http://172.28.1.1:8080/).

 ## Running the Applications